Kaempferol and cancer prevention

 If you are heavily into your fruit and vegetables then you need have no concern; you're getting plenty of kaempferol.

 You also may be less concerned about the recent directive of the WHO that red meat is "probably" tumour-forming.
-More importantly, sadly I would avoid the processed salamis, polonies and bacon that are proven carcinogens; we love them.
+More important, sadly is avoiding the processed salamis, polonies and bacon that are proven carcinogens; we love them.
 Keep them for high and holy days.

 Kaempferol is a bioflavonoid found in the onion family, for example leeks; broccoli and kale too.
 In fact virtually all your greens from the garden are good sources.
-Pole beans, cucumbers and squash are all rich in the compound; apples and berries also have this wonder phytonutrient.
+Pole beans, cucumbers and squash are also rich in the compound; apples and berries have this wonder phytonutrient as well.

-Even potatoes give some protection to the meat and spuds man, but remember much may be lost in the liquids used to cook these vegetables; collect your veggie-water if it comes from an organic farm and add it when making stews, gravies and soups.
+Even potatoes give some protection to the meat and spuds man but remember much may be lost in the liquids used to cook these vegetables; collect your water and add it when making stews, gravies and soups.

 Making vegetable stock from scraps and cooking liquids will enrich all your dinner recipes.